CanDIG/canarie_rdm_2018/text/01_cover.md

 Education Network, and computational and local storage infrastructure at its participating sites.

+CHORD is a project to build a federated, Canadian, national data service for privacy-sensitive genomic and related health data.
-CHORD allows the technologies and services being built by CanDIG and its international partners to be made available to the Candian health research community more broadly.
+It allows the technologies and services being built by CanDIG and its international partners to be made available to the Candian health research community more broadly.